gdalle/phd-resources/_pages/general/writing.md

 ### Markdown

-- [Markdown guide](https://www.markdownguide.org/) : A step-by-step guide to everything you can do with Markdown
+- [Markdown guide](https://www.markdownguide.org/): A step-by-step guide to everything you can do with Markdown
-- [Pandoc](https://pandoc.org/) : Universal text file converter, works very well with Markdown
+- [Obsidian](https://obsidian.md/): Organize and connect references and notes using Markdown, following the Zettelkasten method
-- [Obsidian](https://obsidian.md/) : Organize and connect references and notes using Markdown, following the Zettelkasten method
+- [Zettlr](https://www.zettlr.com/): An alternative to Obsidian
-- [Zettlr](https://www.zettlr.com/) : An alternative to Obsidian
+- [Marktext](https://github.com/marktext/marktext): Open source Markdown editor

 ### LaTeX